hangsopheak/customer-management-system/README.md

 </pre>

 2. Import database from customer-management.sql in the root of project
-3. Update database connection configuration in src/main/resources/application.properties
+3. Update database connection configuration in pom.xml
 4. cd to project directory
 5. Install maven dependencies:
 <pre>